For Sean and his family, tribute giving was a way to not only honor their mother,

 but also help pave the way for a future without PKD.

 Sean Burke and his family have been battling PKD together for more than three decades.
 They first learned about the disease after their mother, Candice was diagnosed in 1983.
 In the years following, Sean and his two siblings were diagnosed as well.

 When Candice passed away in Sept.
 2013 at age 65, Sean and his family wanted to do something that would honor her life, as well as help the important work being done to find treatments and a cure for PKD.

 "The PKD Foundation was dear to her heart," said Sean.
 "So we wanted to do something to help those individuals working hard to fight the disease."

-Instead of donating flowers, he and his family asked people to make a gift to the PKD Foundation in memory of their mother.
+Instead of donating flowers, the Burkes asked family, friends and co-workers to make a gift to the PKD Foundation in memory of their mother.

 Return to the Ways to Donate Page | Legal Disclaimers